-The Security Assurance Committee aims to define the guidelines for strengthening and consolidating security in all Terranova applications and platforms.
-It provides support to all production groups by giving tools, skills and documentation in order to initiate the design and review of applications according to the principles of security by design and by default.
+The Security Assurance Committee aims to set guidelines to strengthen and consolidate security in all Terranova applications and platforms.
+It provides support to all production groups by providing tools, skills, and documentation to start the design and review of applications according to security principles by design and by default.

-Information security has now become an integral part of responsible business management and must be implemented every day by everyone as an integral part of work processes, not just within software.
+Information security has now become an integral part of responsible corporate management and must be implemented every day by everyone as an integral part of work processes, not just within the software.

-To this end, the Committee has set itself the goal of launching a training process for all technical company personnel, but above all it will involve the individual production groups for a precise analysis of the safety of their products both from a purely technical point of view and with regard to specific functionalities.
+To this end, the Committee has set the goal of initiating a training process for all corporate technical personnel but will mainly involve individual production groups for a precise and timely analysis of the security of their products both from a purely technical point of view and regarding specific functionalities.

-The committee is composed of three technicians specialised in security software and infrastructure issues and, given the central importance of security in the solutions and platforms, they are coordinated by the head of the Terranova framework's production line.
+The Committee is composed of three technicians specialized in software and infrastructure security topics and, given the central importance of security in solutions and platforms, they are coordinated by the Head of the Terranova framework production line.

-Any decisions and the operational plan are discussed internally, voted on and approved in consultation with management.
-The topics covered are mainly related to any security alerts received on our software and platforms, the planning and results of vulnerability assessments and penetration tests, and the review of training courses for technical staff in the company.
+Decisions and the operational plan are discussed internally, voted on, and approved in concert with corporate management.
+The topics addressed mainly concern any security reports received on our software and platforms, the planning and results of vulnerability assessments and penetration tests, the review of training paths for technical personnel in the company.